Help Center · Grid Maker

 • Selection defines scope: cell selected → generate into that cell and center-cover; single layer selected (no cells) → update that layer; nothing selected → full-canvas generation.

-• Use Reference: when checked, only the selected region (cell or layer bounds) is cropped and sent, keeping context tight.
+• Use Reference: when checked, the selected region (cell or layer bounds) is cropped and sent as context, enabling the AI to generate images based on the reference content.

 • Locking: cells being generated are temporarily locked; on failure credits are refreshed and a toast appears.